airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 You can follow [this chart](https://whimsical.com/how-should-i-build-my-connector-YNXaNQhRuPuWy68Xg8Akhy) to guide you through the process.

+The sections below provide more details to help you answer the questions.

 ## Is the integration a REST API returning a collection of records synchronously?

 Is the integration a REST API?
 In doubt, look for the word “REST” in the documentation.